zammad/zammad-admin-documentation/manage/roles/index.rst

 The built-in admin, agent, and customer roles are enough for many teams, but Zammad gives you the freedom to custom-build your own.

-And to do that, you’ll need to know what each permission does.
+And to do that, you'll need to know what each permission does.

 .. _permission-guide: